GoogleChrome/web.dev/src/site/content/en/learn/css/focus/index.md

 On your webpage,
 you click a link that skips the user to the main content of the website.
 These are often referred to as skip links, or anchor links.
-When that link is activated by a keyboard, the main content container has a focus ring around it.
+When that link is activated by a keyboard, using the *tab* and *enter* keys, the main content container has a focus ring around it.
 Why is that?

 {% Codepen {